Cost calculation for data management

 Cost guidelines of funding bodies

-In Horizon 2020 (including ERC Grants), open access to scientific publication and research data is an obligation for all beneficiaries, as set out in the article 29.3 of the Model Grant Agreement.
+In Horizon 2020 (including ERC Grants), open access to scientific publication and research data, opens an external URL in a new window is an obligation for all beneficiaries, as set out in the article 29.3 of the Model Grant Agreement, opens an external URL in a new window.
 The related costs are therefore considered as eligible by the European Commission to support researchers in complying with these requirements, ensuring the necessary resources and the budgetary planning.

-The eligibility for reimbursement during the duration of the project is defined in the Model Grant Agreement mainly in the Article 6 (Eligible and ineligible costs), and more specifically in the clause 6.2.D.3.
-Please note: Data management costs can also be charged after the project is completed but they must already be included in the proposal phase.
+The eligibility for reimbursement during the duration of the project is defined in the Model Grant Agreement mainly in the Article 6 (Eligible and ineligible costs), and more specifically in the clause 6.2.D.3., opens an external URL in a new window Please note: Data management costs can also be charged after the project is completed but they must already be included in the proposal phase.

 Within grant proposals, costs for the preparation, archiving, open access and later use of research data in repositories can be requested.
 For further information, see the application guidelines for grant proposals.
-More information: https://www.fwf.ac.at/en/research-funding/open-access-policy/research-data-management/
+More information: https://www.fwf.ac.at/en/research-funding/open-access-policy/research-data-management/, opens an external URL in a new window

 Good to know

-According to the High Level Expert Group on the European Open Science Cloud, on average about 5% of research expenditures should be spent to ensure a proper data management and stewardship.
+According to the High Level Expert Group on the European Open Science Cloud, opens an external URL in a new window, on average about 5% of research expenditures should be spent to ensure a proper data management and stewardship.